Last Updated on April 19, 2023

 Christmas Tree Lightings

 Like Christmas parades, some tree lightings in North Carolina take place in November.
-More than a few take place in conjunction with Christmas parades, typically held afterward.
+More than a few occur in conjunction with Christmas parades, typically held afterward.

 Here are a few of them: